 - They convert to an opportunity.

 - They push out the timeline for engagement.
 There is no disqualification because you know they are a good fit.

 Throughout the history of inside sales, the “breakup email” has been a controversial topic.
-It is a last-ditch effort, a Hail Mary to illicit a response from your prospect before moving on.
+It is a last-ditch effort, a Hail Mary to elicit a response from your prospect before moving on.
 When you assign “pre-qualified” accounts to an SDR, breaking up with a prospect is obsolete.
 Why give up when you know you can provide value?
 ABSD empowers SDRs to keep working the account until they have a conversation.

 Defining your ICP allows you to create a list of target accounts.
 Use data to estimate the opportunity value of each account.
 Segment these accounts based on the opportunity size, allowing for predictable pipeline forecasting.

 The #1 SDR metric driving business value in a lead-based model is the ratio of leads to opportunities.
 Put more simply, how many people do you need to prospect before one of them converts?
 With ABSD, this metric still applies.
 However, there is an opportunity to take it one step further and use data to create a predictable pipeline.

 Once you identify your ICP, use data to segment them into categories based on revenue opportunity value.
 There are many ways to do this depending on your specific business model.
 In a seat-based model, use Linkedin to identify how many employees serve the function your solution serves.
 If there are 25 employees within a target account who would be using your solution and it costs $200 per seat, the opportunity value for the account is $5,000 MRR.
 It is actually quite simple.
 Create a process of removing as much manual work as possible and turn it into a sustainable model.